When car shopping, customers are faced with plenty of options before making the final purchase.

 Automate Repetitive Tasks: All design processes are iterative.
 More often than not, designers are inundated with repetitive tasks that take up not only time and money but sanity.
 In an effort to alleviate the hassle of mundane design tasks, many are turning to automation.

-Automating design tasks yields significant benefits as designers can allot more time to spend on other projects, refine their creative process and explore new ideas.
+Automating modular design tasks yields significant benefits as designers can allot more time to spend on other projects, refine their creative process and explore new ideas.
 Automation is the key solution for cutting down on wasted time, while at the same time improving productivity and speeding up the time in which a product can be brought to market.